 The discussions began with a broad set of options that included partnerships and joint ventures, but within about 18 months, they narrowed to the goal of acquiring Diamond V.

-The same strategy led to another 2017 acquisition for Cargill: Austria-based Delacon, a pioneering supplier of phytogenic animal feed ingredients.
+The same strategy led to another 2017 equity investment for Cargill: Austria-based Delacon, a pioneering supplier of phytogenic animal feed ingredients.
 Phytogenic products, made from functional plantbased substances, have been demonstrated to improve the growth of livestock without antibiotics.

 Diamond V has already begun R&D collaborations with both Cargill and Delacon to find ways of creating better products using shared technologies, Mr. Cannon said.
 Cargill is also excited about the potential for EpiCor, a human health supplement from Diamond V’s Embria Health Science business, which is seen as a good fit for Cargill’s own supplement business.

 While acquisitions often turn out differently than expected, Mr. Cannon sees a good omen in the company’s strikingly similar corporate cultures.

 “Our core values statements are almost identical,” he noted.

 The family ownership of both businesses is a big part of the cultures, and Mr. Cannon saw it on display during the second week of January when Cargill Chairman and CEO David MacLennan, along with three board members from the Cargill family, came to visit Diamond V in Cedar Rapids.
 They met with brothers Bill and John Bloomhall, and with Paul Faganel, Bill’s son-in-law, who led Embria Health Sciences.

 “It was amazing to see the chemistry and discussion that these two iconic families enjoyed, not only in their vision for the company but their vision for the future,” Mr. Cannon said.